Mt. Joy (restaurant): Description

 Mt.
-Joy has been described as a fast-casual restaurant chain specializing in chicken sandwiches that "focuses on pasture-raised chickens sourced from local farms who have an environmentally-friendly focus", according to The Seattle Times.
-The magazine Seattle Metropolitan has said the sandwiches "double as a means to overhaul agricultural processes that contribute to climate change".
+Joy was described as a fast-casual restaurant chain specializing in chicken sandwiches that "focuses on pasture-raised chickens sourced from local farms who have an environmentally-friendly focus", according to The Seattle Times.
+The magazine Seattle Metropolitan said the sandwiches "double as a means to overhaul agricultural processes that contribute to climate change".
 Mt.
-Joy bills itself as the "first ever regenerative-focused" restaurant in the Pacific Northwest.
+Joy billed itself as the "first ever regenerative-focused" restaurant in the Pacific Northwest.

-The business operates a brick-and-mortar restaurant on Seattle's Capitol Hill, as well as a food truck.
-The restaurant's interior has shades of green and white.
-Spicy or mild versions of fried chicken sandwiches have breasts or thighs, as well as lettuce, tomato, and a house sauce on a brioche bun.
+The business operated a brick-and-mortar restaurant on Seattle's Capitol Hill, as well as a food truck.
+The restaurant's interior had shades of green and white.
+Spicy or mild versions of fried chicken sandwiches had breasts or thighs, as well as lettuce, tomato, and a house sauce on a brioche bun.
 Mt.
-Joy also serves a portobello sandwich.
-The menu also includes chicken tenders, milkshakes, as well as French fries with five dipping sauces made in-house.
+Joy also served a portobello sandwich.
+The menu also included chicken tenders, milkshakes, and French fries with five dipping sauces made in-house.
 Mt.
-Joy sources ingredients locally and also serves beer.
-The custom buns are made by Franz Bakery.
+Joy sourced ingredients locally and served beer.
+The custom buns were made by Franz Bakery.